Types of TB

 Primary Tuberculosis Pneumonia

 This uncommon type of TB presents as pneumonia and is very infectious.
 Patients have a high fever and productive cough.
 It occurs most often in extremely young children and the elderly.
-It is also seen in patients with immunosuppression, such as HIV-infected and AIDS patients, and in patients on long term corticosteroid therapy.
+It is also seen in patients with immunosuppression, such as people with HIV/AIDS, and in patients on long term corticosteroid therapy.

 Cavitary TB involves the upper lobes of the lung.
 The bacteria cause progressive lung destruction by forming cavities, or enlarged air spaces.
 This type of TB occurs in reactivation disease.
 The upper lobes of the lung are affected because they are highly oxygenated (an environment in which M. tuberculosis thrives).
 Cavitary TB can, rarely, occur soon after primary infection.